duncantl/ExplorationsInDataScience/Lecture1/Outline.md

 What this course is **not**:

 + lecture course on statistical/machine learning methods/algorithms
-+ a passive talk-and-chalk course, you will actually be working with data
++ a passive talk-and-chalk course.
+You will actually be working with data
 + an introduction to computing
 + an introduction to statistics
 + in both cases, we will provide summaries, tutorials, additional references as needed.
 Important to leverage different skills of your group members.